 According to Japan Automotive Leasing Association, the number of lease vehicles as of end of FY2016 rose by 3.5% from the end of FY2015 to attain 3,472 thousand, which indicate a rise for six years in a row since the end of FY2011.
-It stems primarily from small-to-medium-sized enterprises have grown to use lease vehicles as their company cars, while the market of lease vehicles for individuals (so-called the market of “my-car lease”) have auspiciously entered the diffusion period.
+It stems primarily from small-to-medium-sized enterprises have grown to use lease vehicles as their company cars, while the market of lease vehicles for individuals have auspiciously entered the diffusion period.
 It means that the vehicle leasing market both for enterprise and individual has at last succeeded in gaining new customers that had long belated.
 The market is projected to attain 3,575 thousand by FY2017.

 Each of vehicle leasing companies, which had conventionally relied only on tender sales when selling off-lease vehicles, now tends to seek for various buyers by means of an auction market, direct sales by themselves, export to overseas, and etc. Because of such various measures taken by vehicle leasing companies, the power relationship within the industry as well as the buyers of lease-off vehicles are likely to change in time.